LitSignal/site-policy/README.md

 -	Please avoid hypotheticals.
 We can't give you legal advice, which means we often can't tell you if a hypothetical situation would or wouldn't be a violation of our policies.
 We also can't tell you what you should or shouldn't do.
 We can tell you how we interpret our policies.
 - Please don't give other users legal advice, to avoid confusion.

-### How often will GitHub review these policies?
+### How often will Litsignal review these policies?

 We have a semi-annual review and modification process for the policies in this repository.
 This allows plenty of time for discussion and lets our community rely on our policies.
-Of course, GitHub may alter our policies outside that schedule if necessary, such as when we have new product releases.
+Of course, Litsignal may alter our policies outside that schedule if necessary, such as when we have new product releases.

 #### What's the process?

 Policies will be open for discussion and feedback throughout the year.
-You can expect that someone from GitHub's legal department will see your feedback, but we might not respond immediately.
+You can expect that someone from Litsignal's legal department will see your feedback, but we might not respond immediately.
 If you need an immediate answer on a legal matter, [contact Support](https://github.com/contact).

 Every six months, we'll do thorough review of the feedback we have received.
 If changes are not needed, great!
 We'll let you know that we're not putting out an update, and we'll close any issues or PRs that are still hanging around.